j19sch/frogsconf/pages/event-format.md

 ---

+## <a name="facilitating-a-session"></a> Facilitating a session

+We have a dedicated channel in our Slack space called [`#friends-of-good-sessions`](https://frogsconf.slack.com/archives/C02QF5ME277) to support you in facilitating a session.
+So if you want feedback on your ideas, or are looking for a co-facilitator, go there and ask!

-## Possible session topics
+### Possible session topics

-Since it’s called “Friends of Good Software conference” we do expect topics to be related to the fields of sotware and quality:
+Since the unconference is called “Friends of Good Software conference” we'd like to see sessions related to the themes of software and quality:

 - test approach and strategy
+- quality and agile, scrum, waterfall, XP, ...
+- DevOps, continuous integration, continuous delivery
 - oracles and heuristics
+- storytelling
+- modelling & visualisation
 - testability
 - documentation
-- note taking
-- quality and agile, scrum, waterfall, XP, ...
 - automation in building, testing, deploying, ...
-- tools
+- interesting tools, bad tools, fun tools, tools you wonder what they're for
 - risk analysis
+- how to hire people
-- storytelling
+- organizational design
-- modelling & visualisation
 - user story refinement
-- communication skills
-- collaboration skills
+- communication and collaboration skills
-- problems you need help with
-- how to hire new people
 - ...

 Be creative!
 Create your own session with the stuff you want to talk about, learn more about or let others help you solve a problem.

+### Possible session formats

+For the session format you have quite some options:

+- It can be a presentation or demo with plenty of time for Q&A.
+- It can be a group discussion after a 5-minute introduction of a problem or of a question.
+- It can be a coaching session, either 1-on-1 with observers, or one person being coached by a group.
+- It can be a workshop.
+- It can be an experiment or shared learning experience.
+- It can be asking feedback on an early version of something you're working on.
+- Or it can be many other things.

+Again, be creative!
+Find a format that works for you and for what you want to get out of the session.

+### Facilitation tips & tricks
+- have a clear picture of your topic
+- pick a format you feel comfortable with
+- think about how you want to use Miro or other supporting tools
+- think about roles in your session: do you need a note-taker or observer(s)?
+- share both the topic and the format during the marketplace
+- consider energy levels when picking a slot for your session, e.g. do hard things in the morning
+- be there for sessions you proposed
+- don't hesitate to ask the group or a specific individual to take up a role